martinoauriane/The-Socializing-experiment/README.md

 #### Defining the social graph

 A **social graph** is a graph that represents social relations between entities.
 It is a **model** or **representation** of a social network.
 The social graph has been referred to as "the global mapping of everybody and how they're related".
-In the graph below, each person is represented by a dot called a node, and the relationshio from one person to another is represented by a line.
+In the graph below, each person is represented by a dot called a node, and the relationship from one person to another is represented by a line.

 #### Did you know?